A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-The same authors of~\cite{krause2008near} have proposed various variations to study different aspects of the general submodular maximization problem.
-To overcome \emph{non-adaptability}, \cite{golovin2011adaptive} design a greedy algorithm for adaptive submodular maximization where they allow to adjust the policy based on currently available information.
+\citet{krause2008near} have also proposed several variations to study different aspects of the general submodular maximization problem.
+To overcome \emph{non-adaptability}, \citet{golovin2011adaptive} design a greedy algorithm for adaptive submodular maximization, allowing policy adjustments based on currently available information.
 They also develop an exploration-exploitation framework for nonmyopic active learning of the Gaussian process.
 The theoretical bound depends on the difference between active learning and a priori design strategies~\citep{krause2007nonmyopic}.
-Exploration implies decreasing the uncertainty about model parameters, while exploitation implies finding a near-optimal policy for sampling.
-In their subsequent work, \cite{krause2008robust} study minimizing the maximum posterior variance in Gaussian process regression for outbreak detection, which highlights the \emph{robustness} of their algorithm.
-They show the efficient performance of their algorithm with approximation guarantees. \cite{calinescu2011maximizing} investigate monotone submodular maximization given \emph{matroid constraints}.
+Exploration aims to reduce the uncertainty about model parameters, while exploitation involves identifying a near-optimal sampling policy.
+In their subsequent work, \citet{krause2008robust} focus on minimizing the maximum posterior variance in Gaussian process regression for outbreak detection, demonstrating the \emph{robustness} of their algorithm and showcasing its efficient performance with approximation guarantees. \citet{calinescu2011maximizing} investigate monotone submodular maximization under \emph{matroid constraints}.

-Additional practical challenges have also been studied in the general IPP problem. \cite{binney2013optimizing} consider time-varying fields and edge-based samples where the robot is allowed to collect samples while traversing from one node in the search graph to another. \cite{atanasov2014information} design a non-myopic IPP algorithm that incorporates sensor dynamics.
-They show suboptimality based on concavity, which has the trade-off between complexity and optimality. \cite{saulnierinformation} propose a truncated signed distance field-based active exploration algorithm.
-They optimize a sensor trajectory using a deterministic tree search that evaluates the information gain and applies branch-and-bound pruning for efficient search.
+Additional practical challenges have also been studied in the IPP problem. \citet{binney2013optimizing} consider time-varying fields and edge-based samples, allowing the robot to collect samples while moving from one node in the search graph to another. \citet{atanasov2014information} design a non-myopic IPP algorithm that incorporates sensor dynamics, demonstrating suboptimality based on concavity. \citet{saulnierinformation} propose an active exploration algorithm based on truncated signed distance fields.
+They optimize a sensor trajectory using a deterministic tree search to evaluate information gain and employ branch-and-bound pruning for an efficient search.